Wendy Bradfield

 Most importantly, I didn't die.

-Sunrise and a cup of fragrant tea
+Sunrise and a cup of tea

 The hike back to the city was different because I gained significant confidence during the night hike.